hiulit/RetroPie-Fun-Facts-Splashscreens/README.md

 * `--help`: Print the help message and exit.
 * `--splash [options]`: Set which splashscreen to use.
 * `--text-color [options]`: Set which text color to use.
-* `--create-fun-fact`: Create Fun Fact Splashscreen.
+* `--create-fun-fact`: Create a new Fun Facts! splashscreen.
 * `--enable-boot`: Enable script to be launch at boot.
 * `--disable-boot`: Disable script to be launch at boot.
 * `--gui`: Start GUI.